Matsumoto Take: Introducing the characteristics of being called the Mushroom King and recommended recipes!

 How to make it

-- Preparing the matsutake
+- the matsutake

-Prepare the matsutake and slice them thinly vertically.
-Sprinkle 2 tablespoons of sake and leave for 5-6 minutes. - Pretreatment of abalone
+mushrooms by thinly slicing them lengthwise.
+Sprinkle with 2 tablespoons of sake and let sit for 5-6 minutes. - Sprinkle salt and sake on the abalone

 summary